AdamT84/rock-paper-scissors-lizard-spock/TESTING.md

 Continual testing was performed during the development of this site by using DevTools, ensuring that not only did the layout look as intended but also behaved as intended.
 Once the site had been uploaded to GitHub repository more thorough testing was completed as outlined below.

 - The tests were carried out on iOS, MacOS, Windows and Android operating systems
-- Devices used in testing were Macbook Pro 16", iMac 27", iPad Pro, iPhone 8 & 12, Lenovo X1 Yoga and Samsung Galaxy S20
+- Devices used in testing were MacBook Pro 16", iMac 27", iPad Pro, iPhone 8 & 12, Lenovo X1 Yoga and Samsung Galaxy S20
 - Browsers used in testing: Safari, Chrome (both on Windows and MacOS), Edge and Firefox

 #### Basic tests carried out on all browsers and devices